PART 59 - CIRCUIT COMMERCIAL COURTS

 Disputing the court's jurisdiction

-(1) Part 11 applies to mercantile claims with the modifications set out in this rule.
+(1) Part 11 applies to Circuit Commercial claims with the modifications set out in this rule.

 (2) An application under rule 11(1) must be made within 28 days after filing an acknowledgment of service.